-- Appropriate behavior is expected of all North students while off campus during the school.
-Should any problems arise, the student(s) may lose their open campus priveleges.
+- Appropriate behavior is expected of all North students while off campus during the school day.
+Should any problems arise, the student(s) may lose their open campus privileges.

 Visitor/Parents On Campus

 North High is committed to the philosophy that every student should attend every class every day.
 Regular attendance and promptness are expected in all classes and are essential for success in school.
 Learning to participate in group discussions, developing an appreciation for the views and abilities of others, and forming the habit of regular attendance are legitimate objectives and expectations for any course.
-Learning that is lost due to absence can never be adequately replaced.
+Learning that is lost due to absence can never be adequately regained.
 Students who become ill are to check out through the nurse’s office.
-Failure to comply may result in suspension.

 Excused Absence: Parents are to contact the NHS attendance office (563-723-5240 – 24 hour availability) to report that their student will be tardy or absent from school.
 This phone call should be made on or before the day of the absence.
-Students are not to contact parents regarding illness, as this phone call is the responsibility of the school nurse.
 Examples of what is considered an excused absence:

 - Student illness or serious illness in the immediate family

 - Death in the family